andrewha2019/andrewha2019.github.io/README.md

 When selecting a button, the vending machine dispenses the correct snack.
 If one were to run out of money, the vending machine also has money refilling station.

-[![vending_machine](https://i.ytimg.com/vi/VVxZR4KojoM/hqdefault.jpg)](https://www.youtube.com/watch?v=VVxZR4KojoM "vending_machine")
+Click on this image to watch the linked youtube video [![vending_machine](https://i.ytimg.com/vi/VVxZR4KojoM/hqdefault.jpg)](https://www.youtube.com/watch?v=VVxZR4KojoM "vending_machine")

 ## Parts list